practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05b - Dart on the Dart virtual machine/README.md

 So, I came to the conclusion that Dart deserves it's own page.
 A page, which has become much longer than initially anticipated by me.

-By the way: Dart was officially introduced in 2011 as a "programming language for building web applications": [Dart: A language for structured web programming ](https://blog.chromium.org/2011/10/dart-language-for-structured.html)
+By the way:

+- Dart was officially introduced in 2011 as a "programming language for building web applications": [Dart: A language for structured web programming ](https://blog.chromium.org/2011/10/dart-language-for-structured.html)
+- nowadays, Dart is strictly, sound, and statically typed, while applying type inference and optionally providing the _dynamic_ type, which defers type checking into the runtime

 <br/>